kuritka/coredns/plugin/roundrobin/README.md

 ## RoundRobin
 ### stateful
 Stateful will probably be the strategy you expect from a round-robin.
-Each hit rotates the A or AAAA records by one position.
+Each query rotates the A or AAAA records by one position.
 The RoundRobin plugin remembers the positions of the last query for ten minutes and manages changes to the answers: clears non-existing records, adds new ones, shuffling (rotation by one position) and garbage collection.

-_NOTE: key to the request state is the pair `EDNS0_SUBNET` and request Question, [see more](https://en.wikipedia.org/wiki/EDNS_Client_Subnet)._
+_NOTE: key to the request state is the pair `EDNS0_SUBNET` and request `domain name`, [see more](https://en.wikipedia.org/wiki/EDNS_Client_Subnet)._

 #### Usage
 ```